Puppets Who Kill: Bill the ventriloquist Dummy

 Bill (puppeteer Gord Robertson) is a ventriloquist's dummy with a menacing smile and psychopathic tendencies.
 Fifty-eight of his partners have died in "accidents".
 Bill's nemesis is the Rasputin-like Curious Bob (John Hemphill), a former partner whom Bill has unsuccessfully attempted to murder on four occasions.
 In an episode featuring Bill's trial, his adoptive mother relates facts about his past that indicate the possible sources of his homicidal vengefulness; for example, that Bill had some bowel problems as a child and would defecate in his pants, thus earning him the nickname "poopy pants" from his peers.
 Bill also has a small penis and oddly shaped gonads which his maker gave him in order to encourage humility but which instead produced only more humiliation for Bill, perhaps explaining his gruesome hobby of collecting the testicles of men who have somehow been mysteriously deprived of them.
 Bill was at some point castrated himself, and is now a eunuch.

 Dan Barlow

 Dan Barlow is a social worker who runs the halfway house where the puppets live but who shows himself ill-suited to his particular vocation.
-He has difficulty with his own moral compass, finds himself easily swept up in events, and often makes poor decisions.
+He has difficulty with his moral compass, finds himself easily swept up in events, and often makes poor decisions.
 Although he genuinely cares about his charges, Dan's primary concern is keeping the halfway house open thus preserving his job.